coder-lg/coder-lg-blog-codedoc/README.md

 # Improvements?

-Is there some improvement that you would like to see in my blog?
-You can tell me about it by [creating an issue](https://github.com/TysonMN/tyson-williams-blog/issues/new) or you can make the improvement yourself and then send me a [pull request](https://github.com/TysonMN/tyson-williams-blog/compare).
+Come on now, you can make an issue/discussion and if ***YOU*** yourself can do it, fork, make the change and put a PR here!